ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ### Sample use case
 The below is a simple use case in which you will input data of people and courses in a specific structure and convert and transform those to a different format.

-4. Create three files with the sample data below in JSON format
+4. Create three files with the sample data below in JSON format.

 **Input 1: Person**
 ```json